 Note: Reserve and Repeat print jobs may be deleted if the printer requires extra memory to process additional held jobs.

 4 Click OK.

-To use the confidential Print and Hold function from the command line of a Sun Solaris, HP-UX, IBM AIX, or Linux with CUPS system, type:
+To use the confidential Print and Hold function from the command line of a Sun Solaris, HP-UX, IBM AIX, or Linux with CUPS system, enter the following command: